qir-alliance/.github/Project_Organization.md

 The seat of a Steering Member may be vacated if a Steering Committee delegate is not designated or absent for more than one third of Steering Committee meetings in one year without the prior consent of the Steering Committee.
+A Steering Member can nominate a temporary stand-in.
 Prior consent can be requested to the Steering Committee by sending a written communication to the chairman for consideration at the next Steering Committee meeting.
 If approved, the chairman will send a written confirmation that the request has been granted.
 An organization should make sure to have an updated contact on file.
 By default, we consider the retirement of Steering Members once a year, but the Steering Committee is free to add a new member throughout the year.

 ## 4. Decision Making